Stress and Caregiving

 Gallup did research on just how stressful the role of caregiver can be and the results are clear, caregivers experience more stress and depression then the average adult.
 This leads to a decline in physical health as well.
 Somewhat surprising is the fact that young caregivers, those under age 45, exhibit the greatest deficit when compared with their non-caregiving counterparts.
-You can read the full results of the study here So where can these stressed out caregivers find some relief?
+You can read the full results of the study here So where can these stressed out caregivers find ease the stress of caregiving?
+Here are four resources to help out.

 Many national organizations have local chapters to help with resources for caregivers such as respite support, reliable home health workers and support groups.
 The Alzheimer’s Association offers a variety of support to caregivers caring for loved ones with Alzheimer’s disease.
 They even have partnerships with corporations to assist working caregivers and a helpline 1.800.272.3900.
 The Family Caregiver Alliance offers education, local support groups and even products caregivers may need to make caregiving easier.
 Caring.com has helpful tips and resources for finding companion care as well as articles and information to help guide you in making decisions for higher level of care when it is needed.

 One of the hardest things about caregiving can be the isolation caregivers feel.
-Don’t be afraid to reach out to family members and other support systems like your church community and neighbors.
+To ease the stress of caregiving, don’t be afraid to reach out to family members and other support systems like your church community and neighbors.
 Even if it is to ask for someone to take over for an hour or two so you can de-stress and recharge, it can make a meaningful difference in your physical and mental health.
 You may be surprised at how many have been in your situation and are happy to lend a hand.
 Don’t go it alone, make sure you have a good friend or two to talk to on those especially tough days.
 Sometimes just 20 minutes of venting frustration can give you the energy to get through the day.
+Using a tool like alska connected caregiving makes it possible for family members to offer support to primary caregivers even if they don’t live close.
+We also offer virtual caregiver support groups, live webinar events and even one on one virtual advocacy sessions that you can learn more about here.
+Being able to be part of the conversation and offer support makes a world of difference.

 If the task of caregiving is becoming too much and you are not finding the resources you need in your network, professional support is available.
 Ask your primary physician if they can make a recommendation for a professional who understands the stress you are experiencing and who can assist you in managing that stress.
 The American Psychological Association can also help you find resources in your area.